450dollarchromebook/sneakersotoole/README.md

-# stupid ni-
+# dont take your sneakers off
-totally not an idiot remake
+cuz ur sneakers otoole
 # what is this?
-basically you are an idiot except its replaced by peter's racism
+you are an idiot reskined to sneakers otoole
 # is it perfect?
-no, ur gonna find some stuff saying you are an idiot or smth
+no
 # how do i use this?
-little note here that it is not used for malicious purposes and used just for fun, if you want to, you can allow all pop ups for your computer to go rgahuahsdighshfsuiohufrhuish
+little note here that it is not used for malicious purposes and used just for fun, if you want to, you can allow all pop ups for your computer to have a seizure (remember to save all work)

-go to https://iamextremelydisappointed.github.io/ustupidni-/ to try this or in the about section (if i add this)
+go to https://450dollarchromebook.github.io/sneakersotoole/ to try this
 # credits to the person who made the github for this or smth idk what to say i ran out